 Get your hands on a Reykjavík City Card for free access to museums and pools, a ferry ride to Viðey and numerous discounts in city shops and restaurants.

-Laugavegur is the main shopping street and runs through the city center.
+Laugavegur is the main shopping street and runs through the city centre.
+Skólavörðurstígur lies next to Laugavegur and is now considered one of two main shopping streets.

 There are two large shopping malls, Kringlan and Smáralind.
 Kringlan is located just east of the city centre and about 10 minutes by bus from the city centre.
 To get to Kringlan you can take bus number 1, 3, 4 or 6 from Hlemmur or Laekjartorg bus stop.
 Smáralind shopping mall is located in Kopavogur and about 30 minutes by bus from the city centre.
 To get to Smaralind you can take bus number S2 from Hlemmur central bus station.